Tracreed/phasmophobia_mechanics/README.md

   - "Pussy",
   - "Dickhead",
   - "Bloody Mary"
   - Plus 57 more that are language-specific.
 The English versions are provided below.
-For all langauges, refer to localisation.csv found in this repository, and search for Phrase_.
+For all languages, refer to localisation.csv found in this repository, and search for Phrase_.
 All these are taken directly from the .csv, lack of punctuation, spelling errors, and all.
     - Can you speak
     - Show us
     - Let us know you are here